Things to Know Before You Retire at 62

 Also, keep in mind, Medicare does not cover all health care costs, so many people purchase additional health coverage to supplement their Medicare benefits.
 Get quotes on your health insurance costs so you can build this expense into your retirement budget.

-Another reason to consolidate: at age 70 1/2 tax rules require you to start taking distributions from your retirement accounts.
+Another reason to consolidate is at age 70 1/2 tax rules require you to start taking distributions from your retirement accounts.
 You'll find it much easier to follow these rules when your retirement accounts have been consolidated.

 Also keep in mind, although you don’t have to take money out of your IRA or other retirement accounts until age 70 ½, for some folks it may make sense to start taking withdrawals if you need them before you are required to do so because of your age.
 It depends on your marginal tax bracket and your other sources of income.